awsdocs/amazon-cognito-developer-guide/doc_source/amazon-cognito-user-pools-using-the-id-token.md

 ```

 **Audience \(`aud`\)**
-The `aud` claim contains the `client_id` that is used in the user authentication\.
+The content of the `aud` claim is the `client_id` that the user requested when they authenticated with your user pool\.

 **Token use \(`token_use`\)**
 `The token_use` claim describes the intended purpose of this token\.
 Its value is always `id` in the case of the ID token\.

 **Authentication time \(`auth_time`\)**
 The `auth_time` claim contains the time when the authentication occurred\.
 Its value is a JSON number representing the number of seconds from 1970\-01\-01T0:0:0Z as measured in UTC format\.
-On refreshes, it represents the time when the original authentication occurred, not the time when the token was issued\.
+On refreshes, `auth_time` represents the time when the original authentication occurred, not the time when the token was issued\.

+**Nonce \(`nonce`\)**
+The `nonce` claim comes from a parameter of the same name that you can add to requests to your OAuth 2\.0 `authorize` endpoint\.
+When you add the parameter, the `nonce` claim is included in the ID token that Amazon Cognito issues, and you can use it to guard against replay attacks\.
+If you do not provide a `nonce` value in your request, Amazon Cognito automatically generates and validates a nonce when you authenticate through a third\-party identity provider, then adds it as a `nonce` claim to the ID token\.
+The implementation of the `nonce` claim in Amazon Cognito is based on [OIDC standards](https://openid.net/specs/openid-connect-core-1_0.html#IDTokenValidation)\.

 **Origin jti \(`origin_jti`\)**
-The originating JWT identifier, from when the original authentication occurred\.
+The originating JWT identifier, from the time when the original authentication occurred\.

 **jti \(`jti`\)**
 The `jti` claim is a unique identifier of the JWT\.

-The ID token can contain OpenID Connect \(OIDC\) standard claims that are defined in [OIDC standard claims](http://openid.net/specs/openid-connect-core-1_0.html#Claims)\.
-It can also contain custom attributes that you define in your user pool\.
+The ID token can contain OIDC standard claims that are defined in [OIDC standard claims](http://openid.net/specs/openid-connect-core-1_0.html#Claims)\.
+The ID token can also contain custom attributes that you define in your user pool\.

 **Note**
 User pool custom attributes are always prefixed with a custom: prefix\.